-Religions: Muslims, Christians, Jews, Coptics, Druze living in harmony
+Religions: Muslims, Christians, Jews, Coptics and Druze living in harmony

-Dress: From high heel style to robe like hijab – reflecting faith and diversity
+Dress: From high-heel style to robes like the hijab

 Family Life: The warmth of the extended family, a bounty of children and, of course, any excuse for a wedding or celebration